Academic year(s): 2017-2018

 This module is designed to support students who do not have a strong background in the analytical methods used in Earth Science.
 These include, for example, students enrolled in BSc Geography or MSc Geochemistry degree programmes.
 The module comprises a series of seven lectures starting with the basic principles of accuracy and precision, which are then illustrated in the context of the most common analytical methods used in the geosciences.
 Students are asked to independently research an analytical method of interest.
 This is then presented in a poster imitating the poster sessions at major conferences.
 Posters are marked by both students (peer assessment) and staff (different weighting).
 The module will give students the necessary training to allow them to excel in other Earth Science modules.

 Co-requisite(s): Any level 4 or 5 module for bsc students

-Anti-requisite(s): In taking this module you cannot take EG4031
+Anti-requisite(s): You cannot take this module if you take EG4031

 Weekly contact: 7 x 1-hour lectures and 1 x 8-hour poster presentation day over the semester.

 Guided independent study hours: 35

 As used by St Andrews: Coursework (Poster session) = 100%

 Practical examinations : 0%